neulab/REALSumm/README.md

 - [All outputs with human scores](https://github.com/neulab/REALSumm/tree/master/scores_dicts)

-Please read our [reproducibility instructions](https://github.com/neulab/REALSumm/blob/master/reproducibility.md) in addition to our paper (TODO: add link) in order to reproduce this work for another dataset.
+Please read our [reproducibility instructions](https://github.com/neulab/REALSumm/blob/master/reproducibility.md) in addition to our [paper](https://arxiv.org/pdf/2010.07100.pdf) in order to reproduce this work for another dataset.

 <table>